-Implementing a design strategy that incorporates the local industrial history of the area into a modern, high quality public space, the blue-green corridor bi-sects the entire site facilitating future development by providing SuDS connectivity and a new surface water conveyance route from site to the River Tyne.
+Implementing a design strategy that reflects the local industrial history of the area into a modern, high quality public space, the blue-green corridor bi-sects the entire site facilitating future development by providing SuDS connectivity and a new surface water conveyance route from site to the River Tyne.

 Collaborative working to deliver landscape driven solutions in an industrial urban area

 A fundamental objective of the project was to remove surface water from the combined sewer by creating a conveyance route and outfall into the River Tyne.
 Given the urban nature of the site it was difficult to find a technically viable route and outfall location.
-Working in a 3D environment, utilising GPR surveys and undertaking clash detection, this allowed us to navigate our way to the river side.
+Working in a 3D environment, utilising GPR surveys and undertaking clash detection, this allowed us to navigate our way to the riverside.

 The initial aim of the blue green corridor was also to have a formal SuDS storage and treatment capacity to reduce the requirements on developers.
 However, the site fell steeply from south to north and without significant retaining structures it would not be possible to create such features.